Automox Remote Tools with Splashtop – Full User Guide

 Selecting Install always attempts to move the device into a fully installed and registered state.
 If the attempt fails, the modal displays detailed error information to help diagnose the issue before trying again.

-Remote Control Section on the Device Details Page
+Remote Tools Section on the Device Details Page

-The Remote Control section on the Device Details page provides a real-time view of a device's readiness and the actions available based on its current state.
-Administrators can use this section to troubleshoot, deploy, or manage Remote Control without attempting to start a session.
+The Remote Tools section on the Device Details page provides a real-time view of a device's readiness and the actions available based on its current state.
+Administrators can use this section to troubleshoot, deploy, or manage Remote Tools without attempting to start a session.

 Device Not Ready

-When a device is not ready for Remote Control, the section clearly indicates whether:
+When a device is not ready for Remote Tools, the section clearly indicates whether:

 - The Splashtop Streamer is not installed, or